How does this medication work? What will it do for me?

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.
-The device is packaged in a sealed, foil pouch.
+The device is packaged in a sealed foil pouch.
+Keep it in the sealed pouch until you are ready to begin using it.
 Discard the device and any remaining medication 2 months after opening the package.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.